robbieferrero/code-snipper-vscode/README.md

     brew install graphicsmagick
     ```

-## Known Issues
+## Known Issues & TODOs
 * No support yet for full file to png for long files.
-TODO.
+For now you can adjust the fontSize in the configuration settings.
-For now you can adjust the fontSize in the configuration settings
+* No support yet for output filename overrides, currently defaults to the source file location
-* No support yet for output file overrides
+* No support yet for temporary file creation, files must be saved to output png.
-* No support yet for temporary file creation
+* Selection-to-image is not yet implemented, just file for now

 ## Release Notes